So whose time did they waste?

-It's only one step away from the kind of bullying power trip that we saw in the news last week, and I don't have to say any more about that.
+It's only one step away from the kind of bullying power trip that we saw in the news last week with the Kavanaugh hearings, and I don't have to say any more about that.

 Abuse someone's trust.
 Trick them into believing one thing when you mean to hurt them.
 Carry out your plan and then laugh at your victims.

 If you want to read more, here's some views from The Chronicle.

 One of the people there said "Any academic who thinks hoaxing as such is unethical or nugatory is a dull and petty functionary."